CiscoTestAutomation/genielibs/pkgs/sdk-pkg/changelog/2022/august.rst

         * Splited regex <p1> into <p1> and <p2>; and made the code changes in the respective section
     * Modified configure_bgp_neighbor_activate api
         * Added vrf argument to support vrf
+    * Updated config_extended_acl API:
+        * Added log_option and changed how the existing commands are appended
 * common
     * Updated execute_copy_run_to_start API
         * add a dialog for handling device output.